Children's Vaccines - Answers To Your All Questions

 Key Takeaways

-• Vaccines are safe - Extensively tested, continuously monitored
+• Vaccines are very safe - Extensively tested, continuously monitored; serious reactions are rare

-• Mild side effects are normal - Fever and soreness resolve quickly
+• Most side effects are mild - Fever and soreness usually settle in a few days; know the danger signs

 • Missed vaccines can be caught up - No need to restart